top of page

 Carebara diversa, also known as East Indian Harvesting Ant or Asian Marauder Ant, is a species of marauder ant that has captivated enthusiasts and researchers alike due to its unique characteristics and complex social behaviour.

 These ants are probably the hardest for antkeepers.
 From their demanding climate needs and insatiable appetite to their speedy growth, you'll certainly concur if you're unacquainted with the Carebara diversa ant species.
-Recognised as a member of the Formicidae family in the Hymenoptera order, these ants offer an intriguing area for examination, most notably in their native tropical habitats.
+Recognised as a member of the Formicidae family in the Hymenoptera order, these unique ants offer an intriguing area for examination, most notably in their native tropical habitats.

 This guide delves into the physical attributes and behavioural characteristics of Asian Marauder Ants, their environment and geographical spread, as well as shedding light on the colony's life cycles, and importantly the captivating role of a living queen.
 Additionally, we delve into practical advice for those interested in keeping Carebara diversa in formicariums, making it an essential read for anyone fascinated by ant colony behaviour or considering Carebara diversa care.